kugg/jerkeby/content/posts/Business-logic.md

 One way to prepare for the unexpected is to `monitor the customer journey`.
 To us, the customer journey is a critical business function.
 Monitoring it would only be natural to business stakeholders.
 Cataloguing exceptions raised by our application, creating actionable error descriptions, and a coherent log output gives us insight into our customer journey's `negative experiences`.

 Once identified, we can anticipate exceptions raised by software executing unanticipated flows.
 In the banking case, the race condition could result in multiple `InsufficientFundsException`'s.
 In the case of out-of-order requests, we could monitor for `reference before assignment` or `NullPointerException` vulnerabilities as they would indicate that the request came out of order.
-Neat!
+Neat, now we have a method to evaluate our business logic!

 Lastly, we will learn from past experiences.
 These events are factual shared stories.
 Let us cherish them with [blameless retrospects](https://www.youtube.com/watch?v=4nRahQddtJ0).
-In this process, we identify risks and return to them in our next threat model workshop.
+In this process, we identify risks and return to them in our next threat model workshop and decide on controls for our design.
 Great!

 # Actively challenging assumptions
 Using penetration testing, bug bounty and [security chaos engineering experiments](https://www.oreilly.com/library/view/security-chaos-engineering/9781492080350/), we can trigger failure states in our business that will present an alternative view to the development organisation.
 The alternative view challenges the `missing perspective`, `security afterthought`, `changed circumstances` and `inacurate model`.
 To improve value of the alternative view it's important to share the assumptions with the tester prior to the test.
-Contextual knowledge combined with the experience of failure improves our capacity to deal with the unexpected.
+Contextual knowledge combined with the experience of failure improves our capacity to deal with the unexpected and help us align with business logic.

 # Summary
 Reading this, you have learned that:
 1. We will attempt to design our software with security in mind based on assumptions.
-2. Logical vulnerabilities can occur because we always carry (false) assumptions when we develop code.
+2. Logical vulnerabilities can occur because we always carry (false) assumptions when we develop code, this is called insecure design.
 3. Software resilience is about accepting the premise that we will make false assumptions and that software needs maintenance.

 # Learn More
-If you speak Swedish, you might be interested in this video where I talk about how to establish an AppSec program and make alternative views valuable.
+If you speak Swedish, you might be interested in this video where I talk about how to establish an AppSec program and make alternative views more valuable.

 {{< youtube QTDn-KVDAcg >}}